hpcaitech/ColossalAI/docs/source/en/advanced_tutorials/train_gpt_using_hybrid_parallelism.md

 ```
 ## Define GPT-2's Training Components

-Before using mixed parallelism, you need to define the components used for training.
+Before using hybrid parallelism, you need to define the components used for training.

 Define hyperparameters
 ```python